HiLM-D: Enhancing MLLMs with Multi-Scale High-Resolution Details for Autonomous Driving: Experiments

 \subsection{Experimental Settings}

+~ \textbf{Architecture Details.} In this paper, we adopt the well-known MLLM, MiniGPT-4\cite{zhu2023minigpt}, as our backbone.
+Notably, our proposed \adapter~is a plug-and-play module that can be seamlessly integrated into existing MLLMs (see Table~\ref{tab:applied}).
+As described in Section~\ref{Sec:spatialbranch}, the HRS encoder is a modified version of the classic CNN-based ResNet~\cite{He_Zhang_Ren_Sun_2016}.
+Specifically, it consists of an initial 7×7 convolutional block followed by four residual stages (64→128→256→512) to extract spatial features.
+The query-aware detector comprises a cross-attention head (a multi-head attention block) and three MLP layers, each followed by a ReLU activation, to map features to bounding boxes.

 \textbf{Implementation details.} Our proposed method is implemented in PyTorch~\cite{paszke2019pytorch} trained using a single machine with $8$ NVIDIA V100 GPUs.
 The input video frames are resized and cropped to the spatial size of $224 \times 224$.
 We uniformly sample $L=5$ frames from the entire video, and ensure that the last frame is sampled for producing bounding boxes.
-We set $\lambda_{box}$ in Eq.~\ref{E:fullloss} to $2$.
-We use AdamW~\cite{loshchilov2017decoupled} as the optimizer and cosine annealing scheduler~\cite{loshchilov2016sgdr} as the learning rate scheduler with an initial learning rate of $1e$-$4$ for the low-resolution reasoning branch and $4e$-$4$ for the high-resolution perception branch, and global batch size of $64$.
+We set $\lambda_\text{det}$ in Eq.~\ref{E:fullloss} to $2$.
+We use AdamW~\cite{loshchilov2017decoupled} as the optimizer and cosine annealing scheduler~\cite{loshchilov2016sgdr} as the learning rate scheduler with an initial learning rate of $1e$-$4$ for the MLLM branch and $4e$-$4$ for the spatial perception stream, and global batch size of $64$.

 \textbf{Datasets.} DRAMA~\cite{malla2023drama} is a benchmark evaluating visual reasoning in driving scenarios with $17,785$ two-second interactive scenarios.
-However, it only provides captions about risk objects without intentions or suggestions for the ego-vehicle, essential for ROLISP.
-To address this, we enhance the annotations, extending the DRAMA captions to include ego-vehicle intentions and suggestions, resulting in the DRAMA-ROLISP dataset.
-Further dataset details are in the supplementary material.
+The videos in DRAMA~\cite{malla2023drama} dataset are recorded in $30$hz frame rate, $1928 \times 1280$ resolution or $60$hz frame rate, $2704 \times 1520$ resolution.
+We split the total $17,785$ videos into $70\%$ train, $15\%$ validation and $15\%$ test.
+The original captions for DRAMA only contain the risk object and its explanation.
+To add the intention and suggestions for the ego-car, we use the answer based on the video question answer (VQA) annotations from the dataset to complete the captions for ROLISP (Risk Object Localization and Intention and Suggestion Prediction).
+We obtain the ground truth of intentions and suggestions for the ego-car by the question: `Suggestions (to the ego car)' and `Intention of Ego-vehicle'.
+However, the intention and suggestion answers are shot and single,~\ie, `straight', `yield'.
+Hence, we resort to GPT~\cite{OpenAI_2023} to generate more diverse descriptions.
+For example, we use the prompt as follows:

+Fig.~\ref{fig:generate_example} illustrates the newly generated descriptions.
+Similarly, we can also obtain the descriptions for `yield'.
+We randomly select one of the 20 generated descriptions and add it to the original risk object's caption in the order of intention and suggestion, obtaining the full caption for ROLISP.
+The whole process is illustrated in Fig.~\ref{fig:construct}.